ArmyAntSEC/GGGT/MMMT_eng_raw.md

 [1]: "Larp refers to a type of interactive game or storytelling in which the players assume a role and act as a character within the set fiction.
 It can be described as theatre without an audience or script.
 What sets the Nordic larp traditions apart from others is a strong emphasis on collaboration and collective creation, unobtrusive rules, as well as a rich variety of play styles and settings sometimes including heavy themes." https://nordiclarp.org/wiki/Nordic_larp

 [2]: None of the players familiar with Swedish culture?
 Not a problem.
-Just approximate with generalised western culture and go with it as Swedish culture is not sensitive to the problems of cultural appropriation.
-There is an entire section below spelling out cultural references necessary to properly interpret the character descriptions.
+Just approximate with generalised western culture and go with it as Swedish culture is not particularly sensitive to the problems of cultural appropriation.
+There is an entire section below spelling out cultural references necessary to properly interpret the character and act descriptions.

 [3]: A ghost character is a character that does not represent a real physical being.
-They have traditionally been used by the game masters are tools to interact with the subconscious player characters.
+They have traditionally been used by the game masters as tools to interact with the subconsciousness of the player characters.
 In this game, however, the ghosts represent actual dead people.

 ## Basic larp concepts